Courses Offered in the Department of Communication

 Advanced study of theory and research in communication studies.
 Topics to be announced in schedule of classes.

 Principles and techniques of writing for motion pictures.
 Analysis and study of professionally written scripts.
-Exercises in writing documentary and dramatic film scripts.
+Exercises in writing dramatic and non-fiction screenplays.
+This course fulfills the Writing Intensive Requirement for the Film major.

 Practical skills course in publishing newsletters, magazines, newspapers and books; emphasis on new computer technology, desktop publishing; business aspects of publishing, including printing, promotion and marketing; skills in use of personal computer for publishing.